 However, trying out a new look can be a bit daunting, and it can be tricky to find which one is best for you.
 Because, as with any other eye product, different hues, textures, and finishes can completely change the outcome.
 So we've rounded up some of our favorite pink eye shadow looks out there along with some of the products to help you achieve them.

 Makeup artist Katie Jane Hughes is our OG inspo for the pink eye shadow trend.
 Re-create her look by packing on a soft pink shadow onto the eyelid before blending through the socket to keep things soft.

-This makeup look Hughes created for Ashley Graham is everything.
-Focus a slightly more vibrant pink shadow towards the inner corners and balance out the look with a killer feline flick.
+The deeper your skin tone, the more vibrant your pink eyeshadow should be to keep it from looking ashy.
+Focus a slightly more vibrant pink shadow towards the inner corners and balance the look with a killer feline flick.

 Lucy Hale went all-out in glitter with this look.
 Keep the rest of your makeup soft and neutral so that the focus is strictly on the eyes.

 We love everything about this makeup look created by the one and only Nikki Makeup: glossy skin, brushed-up brows, and a diffused pink eye shadow.
 Gorgeous.
 Ditch the mascara for a super-soft feel.

 Makeup artist Danessa Myricks is the queen of a monochromatic cheek and eye, and what better color for that look than pink?
 Using a cream texture will result in a dewier finish in both places.